Interested in joining our Winter Patrol Services Team?

 Volunteers are expected to commit to a minimum of 10 shifts over the season.
 Typically, this would be one day per week or two weekends per month, pre-scheduled for the season.
 Paid patrollers are scheduled around their availability and our needs.

 - 18 years or older

-- First Responder certification from OEC, CSPS, or other recognized training organizations
+- Advanced first aid certification from Canadian Wilderness Medical Training, CSP or other recognized training organizations

 - Strong Intermediate skier / snowboarder (able to ski all areas of the resort)

-- Excellent Employee and Public Relations skills with a friendly and cooperative nature
+- Excellent public relations skills with a friendly and cooperative nature

 - Ability to reason and react with quick, thoughtful judgment while remaining calm under pressure

 - Able and willing to work in a physically demanding outdoor environment